7-11 August 2019

 In this workshop we will experience this by working with the IAO meditation, celtic weaving forms, and an artistic experience of the verse, “The Stars Once Spoke to Us.”

-Man is a bridge between the past and the being of the future - Mary-Anne Paterson
+Man is a bridge between the past, the present and the being of the future - Mary-Anne Paterson

 Theatre Of Awakening - Agata Krajewska & Phil Barber